semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 #### T2.2 Define TemplateResource/StylesheetResource instances

-In the `platform/ui` node’s dataset, add JSON-LD like:
+In the `platform/ui` knop’s dataset, add JSON-LD like:

 ```jsonld
 {